Causal Mediation in Natural Experiments: Solving Identification via the Mediator MTE

-Assumption \ref{cf:identification} is stating that unobserved selection in mediator take-up ($U_i$) informs second-stage confounding, when refusing or taking the mediator ($U_{0,i}$ and $U_{1,i}$).
-If there is unobserved confounding in $Y_i$, then it can be measured in $D_i$.
+Assumption~\ref{mte:identification} is a relevance condition; if there is unobserved confounding in $Y_i$, then it can be measured in $D_i$.
+It states that that unobserved selection in mediator take-up ($U_i$) informs second-stage confounding, when taking or refusing the mediator ($U_{0,i}$ or $U_{1,i}$, respectively).

-This is a strong assumption, and will not hold in all examples.
-If people had been deciding to take $D_i$ by a Roy model, then this assumption holds because $V_i = U_{C,i} - \big( U_{1,i} - U_{0,i} \big)$.
-Individuals could be making decisions based on other outcomes, but as long as mediator benefits guide at least part of this decision (i.e., bounded away from zero), then this assumption will hold.
+This is a relevance condition for the MTE model, analogously to instrument relevance in IV estimation.
+Just as a weak instrument provides no identifying variation in the first-stage, a violation of Assumption~\ref{mte:identification} implies that the control functions $\lambda_0, \lambda_1$ enter the second-stage regression but fail to absorb any selection bias.
+If individuals select into $D_i$ according to a Roy model, then this assumption holds because $V_i = U_{C,i} - \big( U_{1,i} - U_{0,i} \big)$.
+Individuals may make decisions based on other outcomes, but as long as mediator benefits guide at least part of the decision (i.e., the dependence is bounded away from zero), then this assumption will hold.

-For notation purposes, suppose the vector of control variables $\vec X_i$ has at least two entries; denote $\vec X_i^{\text{IV}}$ as one entry in the vector, and $\vec X_i^-$ as the remaining. \begin{assumptionCF} Mediator take-up cost instrument.
+For notation purposes, suppose the vector of control variables $\vec X_i$ has at least two entries; denote $\vec X_i^{\text{IV}}$ as one entry in the vector, and $\vec X_i^-$ as the remaining. \begin{assumptionMTE} Mediator take-up cost instrument.